Muneerali199/sahayak-sikshak/README.md

 *   **Audio-Visual Explanation:** Generate a complete audio-visual lesson on any topic, including a spoken explanation, a visual aid, and a text script.
 *   **Audio-Based Reading Assessment:** Assess a student's reading fluency and accuracy by having them read a passage and recording their voice.
 The AI provides a full report, including transcription, feedback, and mispronounced words.
 *   **On-the-Fly Educational Game Generation:** Instantly create fun and engaging educational games for any topic and grade level, complete with rules and material lists.
+*   **Interactive Storyteller:** Bring stories to life!
+Generate a unique, multi-sensory story with distinct character voices and custom illustrations from a single prompt.

 ## 🛠️ Tech Stack